Filiform Lie algebras of order 3: Introduction

 The concept of filiform Lie algebras was firstly introduced in \cite{Vergne} by Vergne.
 This type of nilpotent Lie algebra has important properties; in particular, every filiform Lie algebra can be obtained by a deformation of the model filiform algebra $L_n$.
 In the same way as filiform Lie algebras, all filiform Lie superalgebras can be obtained by infinitesimal deformations of the model Lie superalgebra $L^{n,m}$ \cite{Bor07}, \cite{JGP2} and \cite{JGP4}.

 \

 In this paper we generalize this concept obtaining {\it filiform Lie algebras of order $F$} and the {\it model filiform Lie algebra of order $3$}.
-We have proved that in order to obtain all the class of filiform elementary Lie algebras of order $3$ it is only necessary to determine the infinitesimal deformations of the model elementary algebra (see Theorem 2).
+We have proved that by using infinitesimal deformations of the associated model elementary Lie algebra it can be obtained families of filiform elementary lie algebras of order $3$ (see Theorem 2).

 \